museifu666/museifu666.github.io/_posts/2020-08-09-Defcon28-Red-Team-Village-CTF-Write-up.md

 ![tom-nook-1c](https://i.imgur.com/zkq2ml3.png)

-Now we simply need to locate the destination rather than the source with the pcap file.
+Now, we simply need to locate the destination IP rather than the source IP within the pcap file.

 Destination: 161.35.110.243